Winners with Confidence: Discrete Argmin Inference with an Application to Model Selection: Simulation Study

 \subsubsection{Setups and Results}

 Samples are drawn from multivariate normal distributions with Toeplitz covariance matrices.
-We use $\alpha = 0.05$ as the type-1 error size when applying the proposed method and the three others described above.
-All the methods achieve $95\%$ coverage of the true argmin index in all settings (see Appendix~\ref{app: validity simulation}).
-We mainly focus on comparing the size (cardinality) of the confidence sets---a smaller confidence set implies a better power excluding sub-optimal indices.
+We take type I error size $\alpha = 0.05$.
+All the methods achieve $95\%$ coverage for the true argmin index in all settings (see Appendix~\ref{app: validity simulation}).

 Two types of mean landscapes---denoted as ``increasing" and ``3-tier" --- are explored.
 For each type of landscape, we vary the signal strength (size of the difference in true means) as well as the dependency strength across dimensions of $X$ and investigate their impact on the statistical power.